 “Based on all of the clients I have helped and what I know is possible, I can’t see why you would be the only person that my tried and true methods wouldn’t help.
 Is there a reason you think you would be the one exception?”

 Point out the cost – the physical, mental, emotional and/or spiritual cost – of staying stuck and not moving forward.
 You could still put a monetary amount on their situation.
-But even more important – paint the picture of what another year would look like if they are sick, in pain, exhausted, depressed, in a bad marriage, have an out-of-control child or whatever the issue may be for your niche.
+But even more important – paint the picture of what another year would look like if they are sick, in pain, exhausted, depressed, in a bad marriage, have an out-of-control child or whatever their issue may be.

 How should you respond if someone asks for “more time” to decide?
 You could say: “There’s really nothing more you will know about this program next week that you don’t already know right now.
 Do you have any more questions?”